aws-samples/serverless-patterns/s3-sqs-cdk/README.md

-# AWS S3 to AWS SQS
+# Amazon S3 to AWS SQS

 Sends notifications from S3 to SQS when an object is created